Antilochus

 In Greek mythology, Antilochus (/ænˈtɪləkəs/; Ancient Greek: Ἀντίλοχος Antílokhos) was a prince of Pylos and one of the Achaeans in the Trojan War.
+He was the youngest prince to command troops.

 Family

 Antilochus was the son of King Nestor either by Anaxibia or Eurydice.
-He was the brother to Thrasymedes, Pisidice, Polycaste, Perseus, Stratichus, Aretus, Echephron and Pisistratus.
+He was the brother to Thrasymedes, Pisidice, Polycaste, Perseus, Stratichus, Aretus, Echephron and Peisistratus.

 Mythology

-One of the suitors of Helen, Antilochus accompanied his father and his brother Thrasymedes to the Trojan War.
-When fighting there resumed after the aborted duel of Paris and Menelaus, Antilochus was first to kill a Trojan (namely Echepolus).
+The Iliad tells of Antilochus' actions during the Trojan War.
+One of the suitors of Helen, Antilochus accompanied his father Nestor and his brother Thrasymedes to the war.
+When fighting there resumed after the aborted duel of Paris and Menelaus, Antilochus was first to kill a Trojan captain (named Echepolus).
 Antilochus was distinguished for his beauty, swiftness of foot, and skill as a charioteer.
 Though the youngest among the Greek princes, he commanded the Pylians in the war and performed many deeds of valour.
-He was a favorite of the gods and a friend of Achilles, to whom he was commissioned to announce the death of Patroclus.
+He was a favorite of the gods and a close friend of Achilles.

+In an early battle, Menelaus ill-advisedly goes to the front lines to face Aeneas, a strong fighter for the Trojans.
+Antilochus goes to join Menelaus, causing Aeneas to withdraw rather than fight them both.
+Later, Menelaus directs Antilochus to lead a fight against the Trojans during a low period for the Greeks.
+Antilochus obeys and fights well.